Notice of Funding Available: FY 2020 Planning Grants

 AMATS has made $80,000 available for planning grants up to $40,000 to be awarded through the Connecting Communities Planning Grant Program.
 Projects may be a joint venture between sponsors, but each project is eligible for a maximum of one grant.
 Additionally, applications for no more than 2 projects may be submitted per community.
 A selection committee, The Connecting Communities Task Force, will be charged with reviewing sponsors’ applications and making recommendations to the Policy Committee.

 Local commitment, in the form of specific legislation, is required of sponsors and co-sponsors seeking planning grant funds.
 This ensures that Councils and Boards recognize that the project is being submitted for federal funding.
 Legislation must include the following: project name, description and cost.
-All projects, whether or not a local match is provided, are required to include legislation.
+All projects are required to include legislation.
 Failure to submit legislation by the established due date may result in cancellation of project application.

 December 9, 2019 –Applications will be made available on the AMATS website.